 As the attention on Cross Colours grew, so did their influence on the fashion industry and pop culture.

-With huge popularity and success, the next show to pick up the clothing line was ‘In Living Color’ that frequently had the likes of Jamie Foxx and even Jim Carrey guest starring on the show which helped raise the view of the brand.
+With huge popularity and success, the next show to pick up the clothing line was ‘In Living Color.’
+Moreover, the show had the likes of Jamie Foxx and even Jim Carrey guest starring on the show which helped raise the view of the brand.

 Where Are They Now?